 There are also substantive limitations.
 We abstained from inspection of the partial effect sizes from the cross-sectional studies, as these can be challenging to synthesize properly.
 We have also abstained from inspection of longitudinal studies as there are not enough data points to permit a good estimate.
 It is likely that there are small but detectable longitudinal effects of many hours of gameplay over time (e.g., Willoughby, Adachi, & Good, 2012; but see Etchells, Gage, Rutherford, & Munafo, 2016) even if the effects of a brief 15-minute exposure in an experiment are undetectably small.
 All the same, researchers conducting longitudinal studies should be careful to maintain a transparent research process and to publish results regardless of their significance lest the longitudinal research literature be found to suffer from similar weaknesses.
 Our point is chiefly that our understanding of the phenomenon as studied through experimental paradigms is likely overstated.
-Researchers believe they have well-controlled manipulations yielding robust, unbiased effects.
-We are concerned that, instead, researchers have poorly-controlled manipulations yielding uncertain effects overstated through research bias.
+Researchers believe they have well-controlled manipulations (Anderson et al., 2004) yielding robust, unbiased effects (Anderson et al., 2010; Bushman, Rothstein, & Anderson, 2010).
+We are concerned that, instead, researchers have poorly-controlled manipulations (Hilgard, Engelhardt, & Rouder, 2016) yielding uncertain effects overstated through research bias.

 Finally, although the Anderson et al. (2010) meta-analysis is the most-cited meta-analysis finding evidence of effects of violent video games, it is not the only such meta-analysis.
 A meta-analysis by Greitemeyer and Mügge (2014) finds evidence of violent-game effects by summarizing the research literature published since the Anderson et al. (2010) meta-analysis.
 Our preliminary inspection of their dataset reveals less pronounced funnel plot asymmetry, although a correction has withdrawn the claim that trim-and-fill suggested the effect on aggressive outcomes had been underestimated by bias.
 The corrected manuscript now reports no adjustment suggested by trim-and-fill.
 We hope to re-analyze this meta-analysis in the future as well.